 For those on your email list, insert social sharing buttons so they can share your email directly on Facebook, Twitter, and LinkedIn.

 Just be sure you’re asking them to share the information.
 You might say something such as “Share this email to help us spread the word!” or “Share this post with your friends to help us meet our goal of $50,000 before the end of the year!”

 Afterward, it’s important to send a “thank you” message that confirms their donation was received, but it’s important to take that a step further.

 According to MobileCause, the number one reason donors don’t give again is that they weren’t notified of the impact of their donation.

 Let them know where the funds are going and how exactly how they have impacted your cause.

 Continue to keep them updated throughout the year so your organization stays top-of-mind the next time you’re running a fundraising campaign.

-These six steps will keep your communications focused and progressing through the end of the year.
+These six steps will keep your fundraising marketing communications focused and progressing through the end of the year.